hanseljulio/AdventureGame/README.md

    * PageNode(int pageNumber, String text)
      * This constructor takes in a page number and text and sets pageNumber and text to the given value
  * Functions:
+   * getPageNumber()
+     * This function returns the page number as an integer
    * getText()
-     * This function returns the text
+     * This function returns the text as a string
    * setText(String text)
      * This function sets text to be the given text
    * isEnding()
      * This function checks whether the ending has been achieved
    * setEnding()
-     * This function sets the ending
+     * This function sets the ending to be isEnding() / true
    * getChildren()
-     * This function returns the children of the node
+     * This function returns the children of the node as a Set< PageNode >
    * setChildren(Set<PageNode> children)
      * This function sets the children in the set to be the given children
    * toString()